daveyarwood/blog.djy.io/src/_drafts/bash-survival-guide.md

 I have a love/hate relationship with Bash.

 It's a quirky little language with many subtleties that make it easy to make mistakes.
-Programmers who write Bash scripts are constantly discovering bugs in their scripts related to getting some obscure syntax wrong, using quotes incorrectly, platform or shell compatibility issues, mishandling errors, etc.
+It's not uncommon for programmers writing Bash scripts to discover bugs in their scripts related to getting some obscure syntax wrong, using quotes incorrectly, platform or shell compatibility issues, mishandling errors, etc.

 On the other hand, Bash is ubiquitous, and it's a great "glue language" for